metacall/core/source/ports/rs_port/README.md

 # Abstract

-**METACALL** is a library that allows calling functions, methods or procedures between programming languages.
-With **METACALL** you can transparently execute code from / to any programming language, for example, call TypeScript code from Rust.
+**[METACALL](https://github.com/metacall/core)** is a library that allows calling functions, methods or procedures between programming languages.
+With **[METACALL](https://github.com/metacall/core)** you can transparently execute code from / to any programming language, for example, call TypeScript code from Rust.

 # Install

-Install MetaCall binaries first ([click here](https://github.com/metacall/install) for additional info about the install script):
+MetaCall is a C plugin based library.
+This crate wraps the C library into Rust, so in order to make it work, you should install MetaCall binaries first ([click here](https://github.com/metacall/install) for additional info about the install script):
 ``` sh
 bash <(curl -sL https://raw.githubusercontent.com/metacall/install/master/install.sh)
 ```